DMI Facilitation Institutes

 Participants examine different aspects of size, develop facility in composing and decomposing shapes, and apply these skills to make sense of formulas for area and volume.
 They also explore conceptual issues of length, area, and volume, as well as their complex inter-relationships.

-- Working with Data (WwD)
+Modeling with Data

 Participants work with the collection, representation, description, and interpretation of data.
 They learn what various graphs and statistical measures show about features of the data, study how to summarize data when comparing groups, and consider whether the data provide insight into the questions that led to data collection.